| An Essay on

 confirming its own tautological certainty that an image of reality which agrees

 with its depiction of objectivity is truly objective [1].
+This explains why the problems inherent in classifications

 appear superfluous, boring and pointless.
 It is not because they are unimportant;